shaunlebron/blinky/README.md

 <img src="readme-img/blinky-rocket.png" align="right" width="220px"/>

-Blinky is an experiment to explore wide-angle gaming (180º-360º).
-It uses the game Quake with its own plugins for _capturing_ a panorama of the environment (__Globes__) and _projecting_ a wide-angle image to the screen (__Lenses__).
-We explore the rich space of projections found in Cartography and Panoramic Photography and offer visual aid for analyzing their shape.
+An experiment to __break the 180º Field of View limit in games__.

+Blinky is a modification of Quake that allows it reach a 360º FoV.
+A fisheye is one way to do this, but this project also uses map projections from cartography and other panoramic techniques to explore a myriad of different
+views:

 [>> Watch a demo video](http://youtu.be/jQOJ3yCK8pI)

+In short, Blinky:

 - continues the work of [Fisheye Quake]
-- adds a Lua scripting environment for defining custom Lenses and Globes
+- adds a Lua scripting environment for defining:
+  - _Globes_ (for capturing the environment)
+  - _Lenses_ (for projecting a wide-angle image)
+- uses the cross-platform [TyrQuake] engine for Windows, Mac, and Linux
 - includes the Quake demo as a free testing sandbox
-- uses the cross-platform [TyrQuake] engine

 ### Problem & Solution

-All current games and most 3D applications use the standard projection below on the left, which you can see produces bad distortion when pushing it to its 180º limit.
+All current games and most 3D applications use the standard projection below on the left, which you can see produces bad distortion when pushing it near its 180º limit.
 But using the [Panini] projection on the right allows us to see wider angles with little distortion.
 It even has less distortion than a standard circular fisheye (e.g.  GoPro), and it maintains the relative shape of objects, resulting in less nausea.

 ![old-and-new](readme-img/old-and-new.jpg)

 The image construction happens in two customizable phases.
 In the example below, the environment is captured by a __Cube__ globe, and then projected with a __Quincuncial__ lens.
-Each is defined by a Lua script that you can play with.
+Each is defined by a Lua script that you can play with and swap out for others.

 ![map](readme-img/map.gif)